 “The first thing the parent needs to do is have an open conversation with their child,” says Martin.
 “Ask, ‘Did you ever hear mommy and daddy fight?
 Did you ever see dad hurt me?’”
 Let the child unload their memories.
 “Children need to be acknowledged that they hurt, too.”

-If you think your child couldn’t possibly have known what was happening because the abuse occurred when they were asleep, they were too young to remember it or you were able to hide the bruises, think again.
-Studies show that 80 to 90 percent of children can give detailed descriptions of abuse that occurred within their home, even when parents responded they were sure children didn’t realize what was happening.
+Many people think that if a child couldn’t possibly have known what was happening because the abuse occurred when they were asleep, they were too young to remember it or the victim was able to hide the bruises.
+However, studies show that 80 to 90 percent of children can give detailed descriptions of abuse that occurred within their home, even when parents were sure children didn’t realize what was happening.

 “I can’t tell you how many stories I hear from adults who tell me about violence that occurred in their house, and they end it with, ‘But then they got a divorce and I remember it because that was the year I went into kindergarten,’” says Martin.
-Even when the violence occurs at a very young age, Martin says adults age 40, 50 and on up still struggle with the after effects, in large part because it was never acknowledged.
+Even when the violence occurs at a very young age, Martin says adults even over the age of fifty still struggle with the after effects, in large part because it was never acknowledged.
 “No doubt these questions can be asked at any age,” he says.

 Step 2: Reassure Them